TiaRatsimbason/RAKUTEN_Project/README.md

         └── unit
 ---

-Once you have downloaded the GitHub repository and the data following the instructions below, open a WSL terminal at the root of the project folder and run the following commands:
+Once you have downloaded the GitHub repository and the data following the instructions below, open a WSL terminal at the root of the project folder and you can run the following commands:

 > `docker-compose -f docker/docker-compose.yaml build` <- This will build the container images